 2) Analogy: assumes that demand for a product develops in much the same way in all countries as comparable economic development occurs in each country; Relationship between known situation and country in question.
 Advanced techniques include multiple regression analysis or input-output analysis.

 Qualities that the foreign market research must possess: High degree of cultural understanding of the market in which research is being conducted.
 Creative talent for adapting research methods.
-Skeptical attitude in handling primary and secondary data.
+The skeptical attitude in handling primary and secondary data.
 Proficiency in using quantitative methods-Modeling.

-Income Distribution affect on increase in GDP, without standard of living
+Income Distribution affect increase in GDP, without standard of living